eharuncan/ExamplePersonalAccountingTS/readMe.md

 npm start

 ```
 This will run the start script in the package.json (this runs webpack --watch which will automatically recompile index.ts in the src directory on every change)

-In the public folder/directory
+## Opening the application

-open index.html (if you are using visual studio code as your text editor use liveserver extension)
+Open: http://localhost:5500/public/ (if you are using visual studio code as your text editor use liveserver extension)

 <p>
 <span style="font-size: 1.3rem">